 In April 2003, the FASB issued SFAS 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" (SFAS 149).
 SFAS 149 amends and clarifies accounting for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities under SFAS 133.
 The new guidance amends SFAS 133, (b) in connection with other Board projects dealing with financial instruments, and (c) regarding implementation issues raised in relation to the application of the definition of a derivative that contains financing components.
 The amendments set forth in SFAS 149 improve financial reporting by requiring that contracts with comparable characteristics be accounted for similarly.
 SFAS 149 is generally effective for contracts entered into or modified after June 30, 2003.
 The guidance is to be applied prospectively.
-The adoption of this Statement did not have a significant impact on our Consolidated Condensed Interim Financial Statements.
+We do not believe that the adoption of this Statement will have a significant impact on our consolidated financial statements.

-In May 2003, the FASB issued SFAS 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity" (SFAS 150).
+In May 2003, the FASB issued SFAS 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity" (SFAS 150).
 SFAS 150 improves the accounting for certain financial instruments that, under previous guidance, issuers could account for as equity.
 The new guidance requires that those instruments be classified as liabilities in statements of financial position.
-SFAS 150 is effective for financial instruments entered into or modified after May 31, 2003.
-Application of SFAS 150 to financial instruments that exist on the date of adoption should be reported through a cumulative effect of a
+At the present time, SFAS 150 is not expected to have an impact on our consolidated financial statements because we do not have financial instruments that are within the scope of this pronouncement.